rchavarria/blog-post-incubator/unpublished-book-notes/passionate-programmer.markdown

 ## Frases que me gustaría recordar

+> At least when starting out, greatness is binary in the music world.
+A musician wants to either be great (and famous for it!) or not do it at all.
+I’m often asked why it is that there are so many good musicians who are also good software developers.
+That’s the reason.

+> Think of your career as if it is the life cycle of a product that you are creating.
+That product is made up of you and your skills.

+> You can’t compete on price, but you can compete on ability.

+> If you want to stay relevant, you’re going to have to dive into the domain of the business you’re in.

+> Legendary jazz guitarist Pat Metheny: “Always be the worst guy in every band you’re in.”

+> Fear-driven advice is geared toward not losing.
+Thinking about not losing is not the way to win!

+> Teaching is one of the best ways to learn.

+> Cuando estudias soluciones de código abierto, en lugar de propietarias, en profundidad empiezas a reconocer patrones que te sirven más allá de la tecnología.

+> You have to be passionate about your work if you want to be great at your work.

+> The most obvious place to start your lifelong learning is in learning the tools of your trade.

+> Without a role model, there’s no incentive to get better.

+> You find a mentee not by going out and declaring yourself a guru but by being knowledgeable and willing to patiently share that knowledge.

+> You have to make time for practice.
+It’s your responsibility.

+> It’s much easier to find someone who can make software work than it is to find someone who can make the making of software work.

+>

 ## Recursos relacionados

-[titulo sobre el enlace a las notas]: foo-bar-foo-bar
+- [titulo sobre el enlace a las notas][2]

 [1]: https://pragprog.com/book/tpp/the-pragmatic-programmer
+[2]: foo-bar-foo-bar

 # Notas tomadas

 This book is about finding fulfillment and happiness in your career.
 Fulfillment and happiness don’t (often) come by chance.
-They require thought, intention, action, and a willingness to change
+They require thought, intention, action, and a willingness to change.

-You might make more money if you follow this advice.
-You might gain more recognition or even become famous.
 But please don’t forget that these are not the goals.
 They’re a means to an end.

 At least when starting out, greatness is binary in the music world.
 A musician wants to either be great (and famous for it!) or not do it at all.
 I’m often asked why it is that there are so many good musicians who are also good software developers.
 That’s the reason.